- Introduction

 What is research data?

-- Audio, video, and images or photographs
+- Audio, video, slides, images and photographs

-- Text documents and spreadsheets
+- Text documents, databases and spreadsheets

 - Code, scripts, algorithms, models, and software

-- Protocols and methodologies
+- Interview schedules, transcripts, protocols and methodologies

-- Collections of digital objects
+- Collections of digital or physical objects including implements, artefacts and tools

 - Lab notebooks, field notes, and diaries